Japan PM contender Kono wants stimulus to focus on energy, 5G | Politics

 Japan's vaccine minister Taro Kono, running to replace Prime Minister Yoshihide Suga, said on Thursday any new economic stimulus measures should prioritize spending on renewable energy and expansion of 5G networks nationwide.
 Suga's abrupt decision two weeks ago to step down set off a flurry of campaigning among senior figures of his Liberal Democratic Party (LDP).

-Former defense minister Fumio Kishida and former internal affairs minister Sanae Takaichi are running against Kono in the Sept.
+Former defense minister Fumio Kishida, former internal affairs minister Sanae Takaichi, and former internal affairs minister Seiko Noda are running against Kono in the Sept.
 29 election for LDP president.
 The winner is virtually assured of being prime minister because of the party's majority in the lower house of parliament.
-Seiko Noda, also a former internal affairs minister, has firmed up her intention to run too, NHK public television said.
+Noda's candidacy, announced on Thursday evening, could mean no single candidate wins on the first round and the election goes to a run-off.
+That would favor Kishida because grassroots party members are unable to vote in subsequent rounds and factional politics would come to the fore.

 Kono, 58, who has regularly topped opinion polls for who the Japanese want as prime minister, on Wednesday gained the backing of LDP heavyweight Shigeru Ishiba.
 In a group interview, Kono declined to say how much spending would be appropriate, saying the government must lay out targeted areas before debating how big the package should be.